vaish28/learn-react/README.md

 ## Personal Information:

-Full Name: Vaishnavi Sunil Madhekar
+Full Name: Enter Your Full Name

-Northeastern ID: 002767741
+Northeastern ID: Enter your Northeastern ID

 ## Getting Started
 First, fork this repository and clone it to your local machine.